wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

 We can calculate the $K_{vco}$ of the oscillator as shown below.
 The inverters mostly act as switches, and when the PMOS is on, then the rise time is controlled by the PMOS current mirror, the additional $V_{control}$ and the capacitor.
-For the calculation below we assume that the pulldown of the capacitor by the NMOS does not affect the frequency much.
+For the calculation below we assume that the pull-down of the capacitor by the NMOS does not affect the frequency much.

 The advantage with the above ring-oscillator is that we can control the frequency of oscillation with $I_{control}$